lottekoblens/hoe-fossielvrij-is-deze-laadpaal/README.md

 <!-- video  -->

 I made an application which shows the user a map of the Netherlands.
 If the user gives permission to sharing their location, then the map will automatically load the charging stations at their location.
 These charging stations are displayed with different icons.
 The green icons stand for sustainable charging stations.
 The orange icons stand for reasonably sustainable charging stations.
 And the red icons stand for  unsustainable charging stations.
-To determine whether a charging station is sustainable at that moment or not i calculate the average of the co2 emissions.
+To determine whether a charging station is sustainable at that moment or not I calculate the average of the co2 emissions.
 I do that like this:

 ```js